The-Strategy-Unit/HACA_Site/content/HACA_Abstracts.md

 <p>Our 2025 theme:
 <p class="custom-text">Rising to the challenge: Analysis at the heart of health and care systems of the future,

-invites work that shows how analytics is tackling the sector’s most pressing challenges and opportunities.
+invites work that shows how analytics is tackling the sector's most pressing challenges and opportunities.

 We welcomed submissions from public and third sector colleagues across four focus areas:
 <ul>